rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 - parts of the cos-toolkit (required, see below)
 - kernel (required)
 - initrd (required)
+- grub (required)
+- dracut (optional, kernel and initrd can be consumed from the cOS repositories)
 - microcode (optional, not required in order to boot, but recomended)

 ## Example